ibm-cloud-docs/EventStreams/messagehub109.md

 # Reporting a problem to the {{site.data.keyword.messagehub}} team
 {: #report_problem}

-If you're experiencing a problem with {{site.data.keyword.messagehub}} and you'd like help from the {{site.data.keyword.messagehub}} team, please have answers to as many of the following questions as possible:
+If you're experiencing a problem with {{site.data.keyword.messagehub}} and you'd like help from the {{site.data.keyword.messagehub}} team, please gather as much of the following information as possible:
 {:shortdesc}

-1. Which {{site.data.keyword.Bluemix}} region is your instance of {{site.data.keyword.messagehub}} provisioned in?
+1. Which {{site.data.keyword.Bluemix_notm}} region is your instance of {{site.data.keyword.messagehub}} provisioned in?
 For example, US-South or London.

 2. Which interface are you seeing issues with?
 REST, Kafka, AMQP, or bridges?